3 Billion Rural Consumers — Can Marketers Profit From Them?

 One aspect in which there is no distinction between the rural and urban consumer is: aspiration.
 When a child is unwell, both the rural and urban mother is equally concerned.
 The solution they find may differ based on their spending power, but the aspiration levels are not different.
 This insight is important for marketers.
 Marketing is about both the aspirations.

-Three Billion Rural Consumers — Can Marketers Profit from Them? three billion rural consumers can marketers profit from them img 661db21b0a422
+3 Billion Rural Consumers — Can Marketers Profit From Them? three billion rural consumers can marketers profit from them img 661db21b0a422

 The other aspects are availability of goods and money.
 Rural incomes are rising, maybe not drastically, and this in turn is increasing consumption.